 Stretch out on the lawn and watch a screening of Black Panther, preceded by film shorts by Cornish students.

-(Seattle Center, free) - Seattle Asian American Film Festival CID Summer Cinema
+58. Seattle Asian American Film Festival CID Summer Cinema Past Event List

 Watch Asian, Asian American, and Asian-starring films—tonight it's Up.
 Before the films start at sundown, enjoy live performances and fun activities for kids.

-(Chinatown-International District, free) - Women’s Rights Day Film Showing
+59. Women’s Rights Day Film Showing Past Event List

 Watch Birthright: A War Story, a documentary about the threat to reproductive rights in the U.S. and those fighting to protect them.
 The screening will be followed by a discussion.